What is Microsoft Excel Solver Add-In?

 Microsoft Excel solver add-in is a great tool to perform complicated “What-If” analysis within no time.

 It helps simplifying the whole process of identifying the optimal solution of a problem which would take considerable time and painstaking effort, just within few clicks.

 If you are familiar with What-If analysis you must appreciate the complexity this process brings.
 The major reason is that you have to take care and keep track of numbers of variables.
 Identify the constraints, make sure that your resources do not exceed those constraints.
 Once everything is set, use the trial and error method to identify an optimal solution.
 Change just one variable and your whole model starts showing totally different picture.

 In this article, I will discuss in detail how you can use the Excel Solver Add-In to perform What-If analysis and find the optimal solution.
 Besides, we will also discuss how you can add solver add-in in excel, which excel versions provide this add-in, how to define your parameters e.t.c.
-In short, I will mention all the necessary details to get you up and running with this add-in.
+In short, I will mention all the necessary details to get you up and running with the excel solver add-in.

 Which Versions of Excel Provide Solver Add-In?

 The Solver Add-in is available since the 97-2003 versions of Microsoft Excel.
 So any excel’s version from 97 and beyond will have this tool.

 Since I use Excel 2013, I will tell you how you can install the add-in in excel 2013.
 However, the process of adding it is more or less same in other versions of excel as well.